 Visualization Techniques To Calm Anxiety

 Since they require some time and space to do, visualizations are most useful for generally relaxing and unwinding, or to calm yourself before going to an event you're nervous about.
-Though sometimes you can use them in the middle of a scary situation, like if you're afraid of flying you could close your eyes and conjure up a calming scene.
+Though sometimes you can use them in the middle of a scary situation.
+Like if you're afraid of flying you could close your eyes before takeoff and conjure up a calming scene.

-At first, practice on your own in a quiet, private place when you've got some free time.
-It won't do much good to attempt a visualization for the first when you're in a blind panic.
+At first, practice visualizing on your own in a quiet, private place when you've got some free time.
+It won't do much good to attempt them for the first when you're in a blind panic.
 As you get more experience, you can try doing them in day to day life, or while you're nervous, e.g., on the bus ride to meet some new friends for dinner.

 There are lots of guided visualization meditations online.
 You could stick to a few you like, or keep trying new ones and not run out for years.
 Listening to pre-made ones can also help you get a sense of how to create a scene for yourself.
 You may find it helpful to know to come up with your own scenarios.